BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

-  "InfoPanelDefaultState": false, - if true side info panel is shown by default "AttackLogWrite": false - if true csv attack log will be created in CustomAmmoCatogories/AttacksLogs "ShowAttackGroundButton": false - if false no attack ground button will be shown, "ShowWeaponOrderButtons": false - if false no weapon order buttons will be shown "ToHitSelfJumped":2, - from AIM "ToHitMechFromFront":0, - from AIM "ToHitMechFromSide":-1, - from AIM
+  "InfoPanelDefaultState": false, - if true side info panel is shown by default "AttackLogWrite": false - if true csv attack log will be created in CustomAmmoCatogories/AttacksLogs "ShowAttackGroundButton": false - if false no attack ground button will be shown, "ShowWeaponOrderButtons": false - obsolete, order buttons showing always "ToHitSelfJumped":2, - from AIM "ToHitMechFromFront":0, - from AIM "ToHitMechFromSide":-1, - from AIM